nasriblack/SoftBussBookingBack1.1/README.md

     - [X] List all users that in the white list
     - [X] Delete a user in the white list
     - [X] Check if user Exist in white list ( by email ? or by id?)
+- [X] it will have an Admin , User as role

 ---